Stochastic Dimension Implicit Functional Projections for Global Integral Conservation in High-Dimensional PINNs

-The remainder of this paper is organized as follows.
-In Section \ref{sec:preliminaries}, we review the theoretical bottlenecks of explicit discrete projections and high-dimensional operators.
-In Section \ref{sec:method}, we detail the proposed SDIFP framework, including the derivation of functional projection roots and the double-stochastic unbiased gradient estimator.
-In Section \ref{sec:experiments}, we present numerical experiments demonstrating the accuracy, efficiency, and exact conservation properties of the proposed method in high-dimensional systems.
-Concluding remarks are provided in Section \ref{sec:conclusion}.
+Section \ref{sec:preliminaries} reviews the theoretical bottlenecks of explicit discrete projections and high-dimensional operators.
+Section \ref{sec:method} develops the SDIFP framework, covering the projection derivation and the doubly stochastic gradient estimator.
+Section \ref{sec:experiments} reports numerical experiments on solution accuracy, quadrature-level integral errors, and computational cost.
+Section \ref{sec:conclusion} collects the conclusions.